seba--/hygienic-transformations/README.md

 - Clone the following repository:
   [https://github.com/tvdstorm/hygienic-transformations-ECOOP14]

-- From within the new Eclipse, go to Help > Install new software; click on Add.. and select local.
-Browse to the `update-site` directory of the cloned repository and press Ok.
-After giving a name to the update site (doesn't matter what name), you'll be able to select Rascal for installation.
-Finish the process by clicking yes when asked to restart Eclipse.
+- From within the new Eclipse, go to Help > Install New Software...; click on Add... and then Local...; browse to the `update-site` directory of the cloned repository and press OK.
+After giving a name to the update site (whatever doesn't matter), you'll be able to select Rascal for installation.
+  Finish the process by clicking on Yes when asked to restart Eclipse.

-- In the restarted Eclipse, go to the File menu, and select Import...
-As root directory, select the `projects` directory in the cloned repo.
+- In the restarted Eclipse, go to the File menu, and select Import..., then Gerneral > Existing Projects into Workspace, as root directory, select the `projects` directory in the cloned repo.
 Import all three projects there.
 You're now set up to explore the code, execute the tests and invoke `name-fix`.

 ## Project outline